 The LGBTQA Center maintains facilities for students including a Student Lounge, a Lending Library, and the David Bohnett Cybercenter.
 Outside the Center, here is some information about facilities elsewhere on campus:

 Residential Life provides several housing options for LGBTQA students who are looking for safer space and/or LGBT community in the Res Halls.
-If you are a transgender or transsexual student who has specific access needs to live in a residence hall, please contact Stacey Miller, the Director of Residential Life, at email@example.com or 656-3434.
-Residential Life has identified several trans-friendly housing options that include single-user, gender neutral restroom and shower facilities.
+If you are a transgender student who has specific access needs to live in a residence hall, please contact Raf at email@example.com or 656-3434.
+Residential Life has identified several trans-friendly housing options that include single-user, gender inclusive restroom and shower facilities.

 Counseling & Psychiatry